afonya2/CC-OpenInvLib/README.md

+## Examples
+Check out the official examples in the `examples` directory.

 ## Documentation
 > [!WARNING]
 > At a time, only 1 instance should run to prevent any cache issues.
 Because of this OIL can be accessed from the global enviroment instead of importing it.